 Is there any area of the body that can’t be lasered?

 If you’ve had it tattooed, it can be lasered.
-Mike tunes his equipment and adjusts the procedure to suit the area being lasered, but essentially, anywhere that can be tattooed can be treated with laser removal.
+Your clinician will tune the equipment and adjusts the procedure to suit the area being lasered, but essentially, anywhere that can be tattooed can be treated with laser removal.

 Is laser removal instant?